DongChen06/DongChen06.github.io/_pages/about.md

 My primary research interests lie in the intersection of control, multi-agent systems, and deep learning, with applications to autonomous vehicles, robotics, and smart agriculture.
 Some of my ongoing projects are soft robotics for fruit harvesting and sorting, multi-robot collaborations, and controlled environment agriculture.

 ## News
+- <span style="color:darkred"> Lab Updates! </span> 07/2025: Welcome Linyuan Wang and Bishal Adhikari as new PhD students in our lab!
 - <span style="color:darkred"> News! </span> 06/2025: Excited to be invited to join the USDA NIFA Panel!
-- <span style="color:darkred"> Lab Updates! </span> 05/2025: Welcome Linyuan Wang as a new PhD student in our lab!
 - <span style="color:darkred"> Funding! </span> 03/2025: Our proposal, "Soybean Weed Management Through AI and Automation," has been awarded by the Mississippi Soybean Promotion Board (MSPB)!
 - <span style="color:darkred"> Lab Updates! </span> 01/2025: Welcome Ouyang and Moeen as new PhD students in our lab!
 - <span style="color:darkred"> Life Updates! </span> 10/2024: Starting as a tenure-track assistant professor at Mississippi State University